 The Programme has commissioned an initial analysis of the 2015 data from the Office of National Statistics to be made available to applicants.
 Further data and analyses may be made available in 2018 to support bid development between Stage 1 and Stage 2 and to inform successful award holders of the Creative R&D Partnerships and the Policy and Evidence Centre.

-NESTA and Frontier Economics have provided an analysis for the Programme of the 2015 ONS data on employment and business specialisation.
+NESTA have provided an analysis for the Programme of the 2015 ONS data on employment and business specialisation.
 This analysis builds on the methodology used by NESTA for the Geography of Creativity in the UK: Creative cluster, creative people and creative networks (2016) report by Juan Mateos-Garcia and Hasan Bakhshi.

 The Data